Module (mathematics): Submodules and homomorphisms

-This, like any homomorphism of mathematical objects, is just a mapping which preserves the structure of the objects.
+This, like any homomorphism of mathematical objects, is just a mapping that preserves the structure of the objects.
 Another name for a homomorphism of R-modules is an R-linear map.

 A bijective module homomorphism f : M → N is called a module isomorphism, and the two modules M and N are called isomorphic.
 Two isomorphic modules are identical for all practical purposes, differing solely in the notation for their elements.

 The kernel of a module homomorphism f : M → N is the submodule of M consisting of all elements that are sent to zero by f, and the image of f is the submodule of N consisting of values f(m) for all elements m of M. The isomorphism theorems familiar from groups and vector spaces are also valid for R-modules.

 Given a ring R, the set of all left R-modules together with their module homomorphisms forms an abelian category, denoted by R-Mod (see category of modules).